Security-Onion-Solutions/securityonion-docs/nids.rst

   | https://sslbl.abuse.ch/

 Local Rules
   A directory-based ruleset source for custom local rules.
 Rules are read from ``/nsm/rules/custom-local-repos/local-suricata``.
 This ruleset is enabled by default with Read Only set to false, allowing you to edit rules directly once they are imported.
+Keep in mind that if the local .rules file remains on disk in this location, each sync will attempt to re-import the rules and potentially overwrite any changes made within the web interface.

 Suricata Metadata Rulesets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~